 You know what you need better than anyone else

 People are quick to say what you do and don’t need, but if there happens to be something you can’t live without (and be reasonable here), don’t guilt yourself out of bringing it.
-I rely on a lot of tech on my day-to-day, and there are days when my hair has a mind of its own, so as a precaution I brought some stuff
+I rely on a lot of tech on my day-to-day, and there are days when my hair has a mind of its own, so as a precaution I brought my must-have items.

 Whatever you may end up packing, be prepared for things to come up that you didn’t anticipate!
 A packing list and planning ahead is just a security measure to reduce that inevitable emergency trip to the store.